 You can also cut a single snake plant leaf and root it in water.
 This can be hit or miss, though, because the cutting can rot.
 You can lessen the chance of the cutting rotting by letting it callus over for a few days before you put it in a vase.
 Once you get roots, you can plant the cutting.

 If this doesn’t work, you can try to roof your leaf cutting in LECA.
 I had great success with this method after a near failure rooting a whale fin cutting in water.
-Check out my post about how to root plants in LECA for instructions on this!
+Check out my article about how to root plants in LECA for instructions on this!

 Can a snake plant flower?